-Dr. Deisher is an inventor on 23 issued US patents, and her discoveries have led to clinical trials of FGF18 for osteoarthritis and cartilage repair, and for Factor XIII for surgical bleeding.
+Dr. Deisher is an inventor on 35 issued US/EU/Japan patents and 3 discoveries in clinical trials including discoveries which have led to clinical trials of FGF18 for osteoarthritis and cartilage repair, and for Factor XIII for surgical bleeding.
 Dr. Deisher was the first person to discover adult cardiac derived stem cells, and has been a champion of adult stem cell research, both professionally and privately, for two decades.
 Dr. Deisher was a plaintiff in the US federal lawsuit to prohibit use of federal tax payer dollars for embryo destructive research, which was instrumental in steering science towards adult stem cell research, which has led to 14 US FDA approved adult stem cell products and the Washington Post Dec 2013 headline “Scientists Go Ethical in 2013”.

 She is a frequent lecturer on the stem cell issues delving into topics such as ; research, clinical progress, policy, economics and ethics.
 She provides a breath of fresh air with a common sense approach which allows lay audiences to readily grasp the issues.
 Dr. Deisher has appeared on numerous radio shows, televised debates and lives on The World Over Live with Raymond Arroyo.